The Power of Pictures in Therapeutic Healing

 Following his procedure, I made a point of stopping by to visit almost every day.
 Mom had warmed up to me—Sam just a bit.
 It was an isolating time in the hospital.
 Visitors were not allowed, except for a single family member for pediatric patients, and the contacts with staff were often task focused and purposeful.
 One afternoon, I saw mom sitting in the hallway talking on her cell phone, crying.
 So I waited.

 When she ended her call, I asked if she’d like some company.
 Our conversation found its way from the hospital to the kitchen, stopping along the way as we shared family and shopping tidbits.
 She laughed and we connected.
-I also learned […]
+I […]

 How Research Starts: Choosing a Question That Passes the ‘So What’ Test